vmware-tanzu/pinniped/site/content/docs/howto/configure-concierge-supervisor-jwt.md

 pinniped get kubeconfig > my-cluster.yaml
 ```

+This assumes that your current kubeconfig is an admin-level kubeconfig for the cluster, such as the kubeconfig
+that you used to install the Concierge.

 This creates a kubeconfig YAML file `my-cluster.yaml`, unique to that cluster, which targets your JWTAuthenticator
 using `pinniped login oidc` as an [ExecCredential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
+This new kubeconfig can be shared with the other users of this cluster.
+It does not contain any specific
+identity or credentials.
+When a user uses this new kubeconfig with `kubectl`, the Pinniped plugin will
+prompt them to log in using their own identity.

 ## Use the kubeconfig file